 Lawyers for the defence will commonly argue that diseases such as cancer can get worse in spite of timely diagnosis.
 The courts have largely upheld these arguments, making it difficult for claimants to recover compensation for a delayed diagnosis unless causation can be effectively established.

-Contact a Diagnosis Error Lawyer Today
+Contact a Misdiagnosis Malpractice Lawyer Today

 If a doctor fails to diagnose a serious or life-threatening illness or injury, the effects can be catastrophic.
 Timely treatment may be delayed, resulting in significant medical expenses, lost wages, pain and suffering, and other life-altering harm.
 Potentially treatable conditions may be neglected too long, leading to irreversible complications and – worst of all – death.

 The team at Klein Lawyers has the knowledge and resources to handle complex claims involving medical malpractice.
 We thoroughly investigate to determine how errors on the part of healthcare professionals led to your injuries.
 In partnership with leading experts, we fully assess your damages and pursue a favourable result on your behalf through settlement negotiations and at trial as necessary.

 Please call Klein Lawyers at (604) 874-7171 today for a free case evaluation.
 Our medical malpractice lawyers handle claims involving misdiagnosis, delayed diagnosis, and other diagnostic errors on behalf of clients in Vancouver, Abbotsford, Burnaby, Coquitlam, Langley, Surrey, and other areas of British Columbia.